ehalpern/macwire-config/README.md

 ### Matching Rules

-When declaring a configuration parameter, be sure to specify the correct type and append the correct tag.
-Consider the example
+When declaring a configuration parameter, be sure to specify the correct tag and type.
+Consider the port parameter

 ```
-import Config.Tags._
-  ...
   port: Int @@ `search.port`
 ```

-The tag is the configuration property name surrounded by backquotes, \`search.port\` in this case).
+The tag is the configuration property name surrounded by backquotes (\`search.port\` in this case).
 This is actually an empty trait declared in Config.Tags with the fully qualified name Config.Tags.\`search.port\`), so be sure to import Config.Tags._ wherever you refer to a tag name.

 The type of each config property is inferred from the property value as follows: